nautrw/tokn/README.md

 pip install -e .
 ```
 ## Features
-- Argon2 encryption of secret keys
+- An encrypted vault file used to store keys
-- No secret keys or passwords are exposed to log files and such
+- Secret keys and passwords are never exposed
-- Adding keys via QR code images
+- Accounts can be added via QR code screenshots, raw codes, or URIs
+- CLI is designed to be as ergonomic as possible
 ## Advanced
 - The vault is stored in their best location depending on the operating system: